Curated for you from our seasonal produce range

 Carrots πŸ₯•

-Wrap in a damp towel in the criper or store in reusable produce bags - avoid these drying out in the crisper.
+Wrap carrots in a damp towel in the crisper or store in reusable produce bags to help avoid these drying out.

 Cauliflower